mollie/api-documentation/source/reference/v2/clients-api/list-clients.rst

    Show the statistics for the given year.

+   .. warning:: This parameter is deprecated and will be removed in 2023.

 .. parameter:: month
    :type: integer
    :condition: optional

    Show the statistics for the given month.

+   .. warning:: This parameter is deprecated and will be removed in 2023.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^